 Recipients are expected to focus their meeting experience and learning on the field of informatics.

-Awardees are required to submit within 10 days of any meeting attendance a report on:
+Within 10 days of any meeting attendance, you are required to submit a report on:

-- The achievement of goals stated in your application
+- The achievement of the goals stated in your application

 - What you learned about informatics

-- Plans to apply new knowledge to the specialty of pathology (eg, present to fellow residents, incorporate ideas at your institution, pursue further training/research)
+- Your plans to apply the new knowledge to the specialty of pathology (eg, present to fellow residents, incorporate ideas at your institution, pursue further training/research)